USA Cycling Event & Calendar Bid Process

 In addition to national championships, USA Cycling has several levels of calendars that a race director can apply to add their event to.

 USA Cycling has 15 national championships throughout the year that are available to bid on for, in most cases, two-year increments.
 The events attract national and international press with family-friendly entertainment that receive positive feedback from local businesses.
 If you represent a convention and visitors bureau or city sports commission and are interested in hosting a national championship to showcase your city read through the Host City Information page and see what bids are available.

 National Road Calendars

-The National Racing Calendar (NRC) is USA Cycling's national race series that highlights road cycling's premier domestic events to showcase the top U.S. team and rider.
+The Pro Road Tour (PRT) is USA Cycling's national race series that highlights road cycling's premier domestic events to showcase the top U.S. team and rider.

-The National Criterium Calendar (NCC) is USA Cycling's national race series that highlights road criterium races.
+The National Road Calendar (NRC) is USA Cycling's regional race series that highlights road races.